darrylcauldwell/titoAnsibleHeadless/README.md

 apt -y install cloud-init
 ```

-Follow steps in Ubunuty bug report to force to use cloud-init not perl scripts
+Follow [these steps](https://kb.vmware.com/s/article/59557) to force to use cloud-init

 ```
 vi /etc/cloud/cloud.cfg

 disable_vmware_customization: false

+and

+#network:
+#  config: disabled
 ```

 I then follow a mix of steps in KB and Ubuntu bug report to add dbus socket dependancy to VMware tools.